seojuice

 1. Go to a best-selling product in your niche.

-2. Scroll to "Customer questions & answers" — these are pure voice-of-customer:
+2. Scroll to "Customer questions & answers," which are pure voice-of-customer:

 • "Does this vitamin C oxidize quickly?"